andreasMazur/geoconv/README.md

 # GeoConv

-**Geo**desic **conv**olutional neural networks belong to the category of intrinsic mesh CNNs [1].
+## Let's bend planes to curved surfaces.

-They operate directly on object surfaces, therefore expanding the application of convolutions to non-Euclidean data.
-The **GeoConv** library delivers an implementation of the **geodesic convolution** [2] while taking into account suggestions for implementation details which were given in [3].
+Intrinsic mesh CNNs [1] operate directly on object surfaces, therefore expanding the application of convolutions to non-Euclidean data.

-Additionally, all required preprocessing functions, like computing geodesic polar coordinates on triangulated object meshes [4] and the computation of Barycentric coordinates, are included too.
+**GeoConv** is a library that provides end-to-end tools for deep learning on surfaces.
+That is, whether it is pre-processing your mesh files into a format that can be fed into neural networks, or the implementation of the **intrinsic surface convolutions** [1] themselves, GeoConv has you covered.

+## Background

+**Geo**desic **conv**olutional neural networks [2] belong to the category of Intrinsic mesh CNNs.
+While they portray the first approach, they are not the only approach to convolution on  surfaces.
+This library implements a **general parametric framework** for intrinsic surface convolutions, following the formal description of [3].
+That is, while GeoConv provides a theoretically substantiated and elaborated class for the fundamental intrinsic surface convolution (`ConvIntrinsic`), you can easily define new ones by subclassing it.
+This alleviates you from thinking about the nitty-gritty details of every single aspect which you have to consider when you want to calculate intrinsic surface convolutions and allows you to focus on your ideas, that you actually want to realize.

+Since `ConvIntrinsic` is a Tensorflow layer, you benefit from all the advantages that Tensorflow offers such as a being able to quickly write a training pipeline by configuring and calling Tensorflow's `fit`-function, exporting computations onto GPUs or TPUs, saving your models in standardized formats and more.

+Furthermore, as the topic of pre-processing mesh data can be a bit obscure, GeoConv provides you additionally with visualization and benchmark tools to check and verify your layer configuration, your pre-processing results and your trained models.

 ## Note